finos/rune-dsl/documentation/documentation.rst

    Trader <"The person who executed the trade.">
      [synonym FpML_5_10, CME_SubmissionIRS_1_0, CME_ClearedConfirm_1_17 value "Trader"]

 .. note:: The synonym value is of type ``string`` to facilitate integration with executable code.
-The alternative approach consisting in specifying the value as a compatible identifier alongside a display name has been disregarded because it has been deemed not appropriate to create a "code-friendly" value for the respective synonyms.
+The alternative approach consisting of specifying the value as a compatible identifier alongside a display name has been disregarded because it has been deemed not appropriate to create a "code-friendly" value for the respective synonyms.

 A further set of attributes can be associated with a synonym, to address specific use cases: